chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 ---
-title: "Creating addons"
+title: 'Creating addons'
-tocTitle: "Creating addons"
+tocTitle: 'Creating addons'
-description: "Learn how to build your own addons that will super charge your development"
+description: 'Learn how to build your own addons that will super charge your development'
-commit: "dac373a"
+commit: 'dac373a'
 ---

 Storybook's addon architecture allows you to expand it's feature set and customize it to your needs.